Click here to open in a new window

 Panels as Chair or Commentator

-Chair, Conservatism, Militarism, and 20th-Century Ideological Networks, to be presented at the Society for Historians of American Foreign Relations annual conference, Arlington, VA, June 15-17.
+Chair, Conservatism, Militarism, and 20th-Century Ideological Networks, the Society for Historians of American Foreign Relations annual conference, Arlington, VA, June 15-17.

 Chair and Commentator, American Evangelicalism in Transnational Context from the Cold War to Today, to be presented at the Organization of American Historians Conference, Los Angeles, CA, March 30-April 2, 2023.